ARTICLE I - Name and Purpose

 ARTICLE II - Board of Directors

 Section 1: Composition

-The control and management of the Association and its affairs and its property shall be entrusted to a Board of Directors, consisting of: a President; a Vice-President; a Secretary/Treasurer; and six (6) at-large Directors.
+The control and management of the Association and its affairs and its property shall be entrusted to a Board of Directors, consisting of: a President; a Vice-President; a Secretary/Treasurer; and six (6) at-large Directors; five directors shall be GCSAA Class A or Class B and one director shall be a GCSAA Class C Member.
+All directors must be actively employed as golf course superintendents.
 The most immediate past President of this Association shall serve as member ex-officio.
 In addition, there shall be three (3) Special Directors: a Class C member, and two Class AF members who shall be appointed by the President with Board approval and who shall not have a right to vote.
-Five directors shall be GCSAA Class A or Superintendent Members and one director shall be a GCSAA Class C Member.

 Section 2: Nominations

 (a) The Nominating Committee shall consist of three (3) past Presidents of the Association with the immediate past president being the chairman as appointed by the President with Board approval.